acidburn0zzz/polymorph_pixdist/readme.md

+# Image Management

 NOTE: Lambda has a maximum file size of 30 megs.
 We need to be judicious with size constraints.

+Do one thing and do it well.
 This project listens to S3 `create` events.
 It then does the following:

 * compresses images
 * strips EXIF data
-* TODO: add AdsNative EXIF image header.
-* creates a thumbnail

 It then uploads it to the `aws:bucket_name` in `config/default.json`.

-# Installation
+### Installation

 ```
 npm install
 npm install -g node-lambda
 ```

-# Test Locally
+### Test Locally

 make sure you have your aws key and secret as environment variables.